nixworks/public/news/2012/04/21/README.md

 ##### Kenya
 ### [Rangers in Kenya shoot dead five poachers in a clash in the Great Rift Valley. ](/news/2012/04/21/rangers-in-kenya-shoot-dead-five-poachers-in-a-clash-in-the-great-rift-valley.md)
-_Context: Great Rift Valley, poachers, Kenya_
+_Context: poachers, Kenya, Great Rift Valley_

 ##### Rutte cabinet
 ### [The Rutte cabinet, the minority cabinet of the Netherlands, collapses after partner Party for Freedom suspends its support. ](/news/2012/04/21/the-rutte-cabinet-the-minority-cabinet-of-the-netherlands-collapses-after-partner-party-for-freedom-suspends-its-support.md)
-_Context: Party for Freedom, Rutte cabinet, Netherlands_
+_Context: Party for Freedom, Netherlands, Rutte cabinet_

 ##### Species
 ### [Four new species of freshwater crab &ndash;bright purple in colour&ndash; are found in the Philippines. ](/news/2012/04/21/four-new-species-of-freshwater-crab-ndash-bright-purple-in-colour-ndash-are-found-in-the-philippines.md)
-_Context: Philippines, species_
+_Context: species, Philippines_

 ## [Previous Day...](/news/2012/04/20/index.md)